measurement-kit/measurement-kit/include/measurement_kit/README.md

 Where `<ip_address>` is the resolver's IP address.

-- `"status.started"`: The task has started, and the JSON is like:
+- `"status.started"`: (object) The task has started, and the JSON is like:

 ```JSON
 {